hagenw/hagenw.github.io/_posts/2016-06-04-database-of-binaural-room-impulse-responses-of-an-apartment-like-enviroenment.md

 S Spors, A Raake, P Danès"
 title: "Database of Binaural Room Impulse Responses of an Apartment-Like Environment"
-proceedings: "140th Audio Engineering Society Convention"
+proceedings: "140th Convention of the Audio Engineering Society"
 short: "AES"
 ebriefnumber: "252"
 year: "2016"